|

 5.You are now ready to Start a Turbo Import Session.

-The following five tabs of settings are available within the Import Settings overlay of the Turbo Import utility:
+There are seven settings tabs available within the Import Settings overlay of the Turbo Import utility, as shown and described below.

 |